rubinnum/design-patterns/README.md

 ### Use Cases
 - **Game Development**: To quickly generate large numbers of similar game objects with slight variations.
 - **Prototypes for Testing**: To create testing objects with predefined configurations without needing to initialize each from scratch.

+## Adapter Pattern

+### Definition
+An Adapter pattern acts as a connector between two incompatible interfaces that otherwise cannot be connected directly.
+The main goal for this pattern is to convert an existing interface into another one the client expects.

+### Implementation
+The implementation of the Adapter pattern can be found [here](src/main/java/org/example/adapter)

+### Use Cases
+- **Third-party Library Integration**: When using third-party libraries with interfaces that do not match your application's requirements, an adapter allows you to use these libraries without changing your existing codebase.
+- **Legacy System Integration**: When you have existing systems that need to be integrated with new systems, but they don’t have compatible interfaces.